 Students are expected to be available for full-time participation in the program.

-Applicants must have evidence of foundational research experience (e.g., peer-reviewed publication record, prior coursework in graduate-level statistics and research methodology).
+Applicants must have a Master’s degree and evidence of foundational research experience (e.g., peer-reviewed publication record, prior coursework in graduate-level statistics and research methodology).

 Please note that this degree does not focus on counseling studies.
 It seeks to promote substance use reduction through research methodology studies.

 Program graduates will have the skills to: